-As you may know, under the Postal Services Act 2011 the Royal Mail is a private organisation and it is the responsibility of the independent postal services regulator Ofcom to ensure that the company carries out its functions properly.
+As you may know, under the Postal Services Act 2011 Royal Mail is a private organisation and it is the responsibility of the independent postal services regulator Ofcom to ensure that the company carries out its functions properly.

 The Universal Postal Service is a vital part of our economy and society.
 Individuals and communities across the UK rely on this service and the Government’s commitment to it has always been crystal clear.

 Following a successful national trial, Royal Mail is adding unique barcodes to all their regular ‘everyday’ stamps to reinvent them for the future.
-The unique barcodes will facilitate operational efficiencies, enable the introduction of added security features and pave the way for innovative services.
+The unique barcodes will facilitate operational efficiencies, enable the introduction of added security features, and pave the way for innovative services.

 While non-barcoded stamps will be phased out, they will remain valid until 31 January 2023.
 Customers are encouraged to use their non-barcoded stamps before this date.
 In recognising that this may not be possible for everyone, alternatively, non-barcoded stamps can be exchanged for the new barcoded version through Royal Mail’s ‘Swap Out’ scheme.
 This scheme opened on 31 March 2022 and customers can use a Freepost address for swaps, ensuring accessibility.

 This scheme allows for stamps purchased in good faith to be used at any time in the future, through a simple exchange process, and that adequate time has been provided for existing customers to adopt new changes.

 I understand that the Government has no plans to renationalise Royal Mail.
 As you may be aware, operational and commercial decisions are a matter for Royal Mail's management.